Mindyratcliff/readMeFileWriter/README.md

 ## Usage
-To use this, the application is invoked by the command prompt with node.js index.js fileName
+To use this, the application is invoked by the command prompt with --- node index.js fileName

 ## Installation
 The user will need to have Node.js installed along with the Inquirier and Moment modules.